investorphem/StackPay/README.md

 ## How Salary Streaming Works

-Stacks does not support continuous time, so StackPay uses block height as a deterministic time source.
+Stacks does not support continuous time, so StackPay uses block height as a deterministic time source

 Salary accrual is calculated as: